Unknown-Studios/YourKitchen-iOS/README.md

 ### Developing

 To start developing on this project clone the git repository and develop the features you would like to see added or fix a bug that has been bugging you.
-After that you can submit a pull request.
+After that you can submit a .

 ## Issues